 06 September 2017

 In the largest ever study of its kind, an international research team has identified over 150 new sites in the human genome that are linked to low bone mineral density and to an increased risk of fracture.
+The research is published in Nature Genetics.

 The team was led by researchers at the University of Queensland and McGill University, and included Professor Peter Croucher and Scott Youlten of Garvan’s Bone Biology Division.